Local Governments Driving Climate Solutions on the Global Stage

 CEMR Delegation in Action

-CEMR’s political leadership took center stage during COP29.
-Marianne Overton, Vice President of CEMR, and Clifford Galea, a member of our Young Elected Officials Committee member, participated in high-profile sessions, emphasizing local governments’ role in climate justice and finance.
+CEMR’s political leadership took centre stage during COP29.
+Marianne Overton, Vice President of CEMR, and Clifford Galea, a member of our Young Elected Officials Committee member, participated in high-profile sessions, emphasising local governments’ role in climate justice and finance.
 Key moments included:

-• Panel on Multilevel and Multistakeholder Climate Solutions: Clifford Galea highlighted the urgency of channeling direct funds to local governments, stating, “Efficient climate action starts with empowering those closest to the communities impacted.”
+- Panel on Multilevel and Multistakeholder Climate Solutions: Clifford Galea highlighted the urgency of channelling direct funds to local governments, stating, “Efficient climate action starts with empowering those closest to the communities impacted.”

 Advocating for Loss and Damage Response